Dogecoin prices have remained low since the most recent crypto crash - here's why

 Particularly, usual trading trends of ‘hodling’ (refusing to sell or exchange cryptocurrency when prices plummet) and ‘buying the dip’ seemed to be under greater strain as the continuing Chinese crackdown brings even more volatility for the market, which can be expected for some time.

-Bitcoin has since rallied and been buoyed by the enthusiasm of investors, but fears have remained for Dogecoin.
+While Bitcoin’s price had rallied since the initial crash and continues to be inflated by the enthusiasm of investors, fears over whether it can climb above the mid $30k bracket and for the value of Dogecoin remains.

-This is due to Doge’s growth considerably slowing and price dipping since the sweeping crash occurred last month.
+Doge’s growth has slowed considerably since the sweeping crash occurred last month.

 But it has also been hampered by the arrival of new alt coins on the scene like ‘Baby Doge’ and more recently, biting criticism about cryptocurrency from Dogecoin co-founder Jackson Palmer.